MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-logging.md

 # Troubleshoot Active Directory Federation Services with events and logging

-Active Directory Federation Services (AD FS) provides two primary logs that can be used in troubleshooting.
+Active Directory Federation Services (AD FS) provides two primary logs that you can use use to troubleshoot.
 They are:

-- the Admin Log.
+- The Admin Log.
-- the Tracelog.
+- The Tracelog.

 ## View the admin log

-The Admin log provides high level information on issues that are occurring and is enabled by default.
+The Admin log provides high-level information on issues that are occurring and is enabled by default.
 To view the admin log:

 1. Open **Event Viewer**.
 1. Expand **Applications and Services Log**.